History of Tyler Herro in Timeline

 October 30, 2023: Season-High 35 Points

-In 2023, Tyler Herro broke his right hand in the first round of the playoffs against the Milwaukee Bucks, requiring surgery.
+In 2023, Tyler Herro broke his right hand during the first round of the playoffs against the Milwaukee Bucks, leading to surgery and an expected six-week recovery.
+Despite being available for Game 5 of the NBA Finals, he did not play.

 April 24, 2024: Playoff Career-High 14 Assists

-On April 24, 2024, in Game 2 of the First Round against the Boston Celtics, Tyler Herro recorded a playoff career-high 14 assists.
+On April 24, 2024, in Game 2 of the First Round against the Boston Celtics, Tyler Herro put up 24 points, five rebounds, and a playoff career-high 14 assists in a 111–101 victory.

-On November 12, 2024, Tyler Herro scored 40 points and made 10 3-pointers in an overtime loss to the Detroit Pistons, equaling the Heat franchise record.
+On November 12, 2024, Tyler Herro scored 40 points and made 10 three-pointers in a 123–121 overtime loss to the Detroit Pistons, equaling the Heat franchise record for three-pointers.

 January 30, 2025: Named All-Star Reserve

-On January 30, 2025, Tyler Herro was named as a reserve for the 2025 NBA All-Star Game, his first selection.
+On January 30, 2025, Tyler Herro was named as a reserve player for the 2025 NBA All-Star Game, marking his first All-Star selection.

 In 2025, Tyler Herro was named to his first All-Star Game.